memepolicedogo/multilang-todo/asm/readme.txt

 Limitations:
-Listing is capped at 1024 characters, including newlines, increasing this limit is the next priority.

-Line numbers are limited to 8 digits.
-This could be changed but it really doesn't matter
+Line numbers are limited to 2 digits.
+This could be changed but it really doesn't matter, if you have more than 99 things on your list you have bigger problems